Garthwaite baronets

 The Garthwaite Baronetcy, of Durham, is a title in the Baronetage of the United Kingdom.
 It was created on 19 May 1919 for William Garthwaite.
 He was a shipowner and sugar planter and provided valuable service to the Admiralty during the First World War.
-As of 2010 the title is held by his grandson, the third Baronet, who succeeded his father in 1993.
-His daughter is the journalist Rosie Garthwaite.
+As of 2024 the title is held by his great-grandson, the fourth Baronet, who succeeded his father in that year.
+His sister is the journalist Rosie Garthwaite.